bkudria/speakeasy/SPEC.md

  4. Highlight segments requiring review

  ## Input
- The script accepts two command-line arguments:
+ The script accepts one command-line argument - a directory containing:
- 1. Path to the JSON transcript file
+ 1. the JSON transcript file
- 2. Path to the original audio file
+ 2. the original audio file

  ## JSON Structure
  The Amazon Transcribe JSON follows this structure: